Choose

 • The Big Chill: Warmth of friendship against cold world.

-• The Blair Witch: Arrogance of youth lacking respect for
+• The Blair Witch: Arrogance of youth lacking respect for themselves, surroundings, and subject.

 • The Celebration (DV): Dark secrets destroy families.